montteiropedro/montteiropedro/README.md

 - 👋 Hi, I’m Pedro.
-- 🧠 HTML, CSS, JavaScript, Node.js (Express.js), MongoDB (Mongoose) and GIT (basic).
+- 🧠 HTML, CSS, JavaScript, React.js, Node.js (Express.js), Ruby and GIT (basic).
-- 🌱 I’m currently learning React.js and Ruby.
+- 🌱 I’m currently learning React.js and Ruby on Rails.
 - ✨ I'm really loving to learn Ruby.
 This language is such a gem...
 Okay, sorry for that.
 - 💞️ I’m looking to become a Full Stack Developer.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/montteiropedro/">LinkedIn</a> | <a href="mailto:c.montteiropedro@gmail.com">Email</a>